 To me it was important to see and to talk to people I felt responsible for.
 Like mostly people in the fashion industry, who make clothes which I buy.

 They laughed at me and said "Why do you care?" - the poverty in the slums is as much my fault as much it is the fault of the kids living in the slums.
 One got lucky with this another one got lucky with that.
 This takes away pressure, but it is not what it is about.
 It is not about what we are born as, it is about what we are born into and what we make out of it.
 And by making I mean nothing else than maybe sitting silent and finding your own happiness.
 But most importantly is never to close your eyes when faith is happening right in front of you.

 All of us are born in an imperfect world, into unfair systems, governments and economies - it's an inner feeling what thrills us and let us know when it is time to step out of the existing system and to stand up for a change.
 To me this means it is clearly time for a Fashion Revolution.

 And it is not just me.
 It is you in the "first world" and it is you in the "second" and "third world".
 We all have a voice, an optinion and thanks to the internet we all have the possibility to put ourselfs out there.
-(Thanks to people like Annonymos and Co.)
+(Also o be mentioned, thanks to people like Annonymos and Co.)

 To me this just means I will do my personally best to keep my promises upright and work for an Fashion Revolution I belive in.
 And this is all about it already.
 This is my secret for inner peace and why I can feel happiness now to be home - I found a way to work around that sick system and the perfect world I was born into.
 I can't make "the change" but I can be part of "a change".